chrisparana/CP-Syntax/README.md

-This is a dark and colorful syntax theme.
+This is a dark and colorful Atom syntax theme.